 - a) The Employer may designate the time for an employee to report for work (but not necessarily the same time for each employee on each shift), provided that such time shall be as uniform as possible on each day or night.
-Schedules for shift starting times shall be posted at the same time as schedules for days off. - b) Notice of starting times for a regular shift (i.e. excluding pre-shift overtime starting times) shall be given by the Employer to the concerned employee as follows: - i) For a change of one hour or less, notice on the previous working day, - ii) For a change of more than one hour, 24 hours notice; and - iii) For a change between day, afternoon or evening shifts, one week's notice. - c) Where the Employer fails to give the required notice in a change in starting time in excess of one hour, then the employee shall be paid an additional two (2) hours pay at straight time in addition to payment for actual hours worked.
-In the case of changes in starting time of one hour or less without due notice the employee shall be paid an additional one (1) hour's pay at straight time in addition to payment for actual hours worked.
+Schedules for shift starting times shall be posted at the same time as schedules for days off. - b) In editorial, notice of starting times for a regular shift (i.e. excluding pre-shift overtime starting times) shall be given by the Employer to the concerned employee as follows: - i) For a change of one hour or less, notice on the previous working day, - ii) For a change of more than one hour, 24 hours notice; and - iii) For a change between day, afternoon or evening shifts, one week's notice. - c) Where the Employer fails to give the required notice in paragraph (b) above in a change in starting time in excess of one hour, then the employee shall be paid an additional two (2) hours pay at straight time in addition to payment for actual hours worked.
+In the case of changes in starting time of one hour or less without due notice the employee shall be paid an additional one (1) hour's pay at straight time in addition to payment for actual hours worked. - d) In Pre Press, the Employer will notify the employee as soon as possible when a change in an employee's shift is needed.

-- d) The Employer will provide a ten (10) hour interval following the completion of an employee's scheduled shift before the start of his or her next scheduled shift, unless waived by an employee. - e) This Article shall not apply to Bureau Reporters, Sports Reporters, Columnists or Reviewers.
+- e) The Employer will provide a ten (10) hour interval following the completion of an employee's scheduled shift before the start of his or her next scheduled shift, unless waived by an employee. - f) This Article shall not apply to Bureau Reporters, Sports Reporters, Columnists or Reviewers.